drubio/practical-ai-agents/README.md

 Explores:

-- Multi-agent orchestration using frameworks <!---like CrewAI-->
+- Agent ReAct ("Reasoning + Acting") pattern, routing (tool and models) and memory management
-- Managing model infrastructure <!---with LiteLLM and OpenRouter-->
+- Multi-agent orchestration using frameworks and managing model infrastructure <!---with LiteLLM and OpenRouter--><!---like CrewAI-->
 - Designing scalable, fault-tolerant systems with context and robustness in mind

 ### Advanced LLM Applications – RAG, Personalization and MCP _(Volume 3)_ _(coming soon)_